-In 2016, John was awarded a grant from The Australia Council for the Arts which included an arts residency in New York, where he created a new collection of paintings based on the work of Irving Penn which was exhibited at Scott Livesey Galleries.
+In 2016, John was awarded a grant from The Australia Council for the Arts which included an arts residency in New York, where he created a new collection of paintings based on the work of Irving Penn which was exhibited at Scott Livesey Galleries, Melbourne in May 2017.
 The successful exhibition titled ‘Nubile Perfection’ was a reference to Irving Penn’s botanical photographs and the works inhabited a territory somewhere between scientific analysis and symbolic realism, prompting a reading that goes beyond the purely representational.
 Works in this exhibition highlighted the inherent hypernaturalism, quality of light and its penetration on the chosen subject matter.
 This exhibition has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body via the Arts projects for individuals grant.
 Timing for this exhibition coincides with The Metropolitan Museum of Art’s major retrospective of Penn’s photographs, opening in April 2017 to mark the centennial of the artist’s birth.

 John is constantly planning exhibitions around the world as well as an intensive teaching circuit.
 For the updates on John’s activities please refer to the News & Events section.